DAYS /

 Braking

-• You don’t need to adjust drum brakes, and when you do, you don’t need tools
+• You almost never need to adjust them, and if you do, you don’t even need tools

 Ride Quality